electron/governance/wg-administrative/README.md

 and a non-governance member who can represent the community at-large.

 The AWG should not make individual technical decisions.
-It is important that other working groups have autonomy and agency to fulfil their responsibilites.
+It is important that other working groups have autonomy and agency to fulfill their responsibilities.

 ## Membership